tauri-apps/wry/.changes/on-load-handler.md

 "wry": "minor"
 ---

-Add `WebViewBuilder::with_on_page_loading_handler` for providing a callback when a new page starts to load.
-Add `WebViewBuilder::with_on_page_loaded_handler` for providing a callback when a page load is complete.
+Add `WebViewBuilder::with_on_page_load_handler` for providing a callback for handling various page loading events.